vinlok/vinlok.github.io/_posts/linux/2020-01-01-Linux-process-scheduling.md

 # Traditional Unix Sheduler

-- has 32 run queues which work in round robin with
+- has 32 run queues which work in round robin.
+It has a concept of fixed timeslices and the process would preempt if the fixed timeslice was over.

 # CFS